tropiano/tropianhs/_posts/2024-06-08-may-report.md

 - Write a short version of the blog post and point to the blog post if they wanna know more.
 - Post the short version of the blog post on several subreddits and online groups.

-It's kind of a funnel that has worked well for me in the past, and it minimizes the risk of being banned on Reddit.
+It's kind of a funnel that has worked well for me in the past, and it minimizes the risk of being **banned on Reddit**.
 So far, it's working on 2 out of the 3 subreddits I have posted on.
 I wish I could find more communities to advertise to, outside of Reddit.
 But it's been a challenge for me to find active soccer groups that allow long form post with links.

 Apart from blog posts, I am also doing Ads with Amazon, but this only works for the KDP version, not for the Gumroad one.
 I have hired [Levi][levi-twitter] to create a nice video for me.
 He did a great job, let's hope the ad attracts some traffic before the beginning of the tournament.

 ## [Data Internships][datainternships]

 As I wrote above, I left some projects on the sideline.
 With Data Internships, this month also brought another **challenge to the tech side**.
 I think LinkedIn has partially **banned** my IP address, and I am not able to collect as many job as I want.
 For this reason I have stopped sending the newsletter.
 It's at least 3 weeks since I sent the last one.
 How to solve it?
+I cannot use my profile, LinkedIn is pretty aggressive.
+I tried it once and I got myself logged out.
+So I suspect if I try again, I will lose my personal account.
 Probably I need to use a proxy, but I still need to research how that is done and where to find it.
 I have never done it before, so it will take me a while before I figure out what to do, and I have a feeling **it will not be cheap**.

 On the other hand, it looks like ConvertKit made it free for everyone to recommend other creators.
 So, I got a **recommendation** from a pretty big newsletter and my subscribers shot from something around 220 to almost 390 in less than 2 weeks.
 Maybe they are not very engaged, but they keep coming, and I have a feeling I could get more of them if I start to look actively for more recommendations.